Skip to main content

 Without proper treatment, Afib can reduce your heart’s ability to pump blood.
 This causes symptoms like fatigue and lightheadedness and may lead to heart failure.
 Afib also greatly increases your risk of stroke.

-University of Iowa Heart and Vascular Center electrophysiologists offer tests that distinguish Afib from other, less serious types of irregular heartbeat.
+University of Iowa Heart and Vascular Center cardiac electrophysiologists offer tests that distinguish Afib from other, less serious types of irregular heartbeats.
 We also provide the treatments you need to improve challenging symptoms and prevent life-threatening complications.
 We’ve helped many people with hard-to-treat Afib who didn’t find relief with standard medications or procedures.

 Atrial fibrillation symptoms